trust-net/dag-lib-go/README.md

 Shutdown cleanly
 ```
 ## Release Notes
+## Iteration 3
+* app can join and leave shards dynamically (node needs to continue running since beginning, however app's registration to different shards is dynamic)
+* app: will get full sync for shard's transactions upon joining a new shard, or when it leaves then re-joins same shard
+* client: an application's transaction needs to be signed by the client when submitting to DLT stack
+* demo app: extended CLI to join/leave different shards dynamically and submit signed transactions to the DLT stack

 ### Iteration 2
 * different nodes can run different applications, and can even run without application (headless node)
 * shard: app transaction filtering based on shard membership, supports headless node